 -Reopening tourism: a list of businesses which can open.

--Welsh Government roadmap for setting out how Wales could exit the coronavirus lockdown.
+-Welsh Government roadmap for setting out how Wales will exit the coronavirus lockdown.

 -Businesses and premises that must remain closed.